mozilla-mobile/fenix/docs/architecture-overview-outline.md

         - send Action to Store
         - route to new Fragment
           - optionally including data passed as intent extras
-        - update some third party code (e.g., trigger FxA login, or use an AC use case)
+        - update some third party code (e.g., trigger FxA login, use an AC use case, forward a back press to Android, etc)
     - Interactor
       - fragment:interactor == 1:1+
       - interactor:controller == 1:0+